mediapeers/ansible-role-aws_nat/README.md

 ## Role Variables
 * `nat_eni_id: eni-abc123` - The id of the ENI to be attached, create it before and add it to your VPC routing table
 * `vpc` - this should contain the return values of the VPC setup with the Ansible VPC module
-* `aws_region: us-east-1` - The region your VPC/NAT instance runs in.
-Used for the AWS CLI command configuration

 ## Dependencies
 Depends on no other ansible roles.